kemcgraw/metals_cac_mesa/README.md

 ## Usage
 Data must be in long format with multiple rows for each visit for each id number.

-## Contact
-For questions about this research, contact katlyn.mcgraw.km@gmail.com

 ## Citation
 If you use this code, please cite: